Family Building Options for LGBTQI Couples

-LGBT couples have unique needs when it comes to building their family.
-CHR offers a variety of different options to build and expand their family.
+LGBT couples have unique needs when it comes to building their families.
+CHR offers a variety of different options for gay, lesbian, transgender, intersex, and nonbinary couples.

-Because this has been CHR’s policy for decades, we have become a trusted medical provider to the LGBT community.
+Because acceptance and respect have been CHR’s policy for decades, we have become a trusted medical provider to the LGBT community.
 CHR, indeed, prides itself for having been a pioneer in this area of reproductive care.
 With a strong international fertility treatment program, CHR has also been a provider to members of the LGBT community from all over the world.

 Whether single or in a relationship/marriage with a same sex partner, men usually require an egg donor and a gestational carrier (surrogate).
 CHR offers a highly respected donor egg program, which, likely, has the largest and most diverse egg donor pool of any program in the U.S., if not the world.
 Our donors are carefully prescreened, and because of the large number, most patients will find a donor of their liking instantly, thus avoiding the usual long waiting periods at most other IVF centers.
 Our egg donor pool can be viewed here.